 Although there is no minimum score requirement, a good performance is weighted by the Admissions Committee.
 Successful applicants tend to have overall scores in the 90th percentile or higher.
 The GMAT institution code for the Olin - PhD in business is R4T-WG-45.
 The GRE institution code is 6929.

 An English language test is required for all international students.
 The TOEFL and IELTS exams test the level of English as a Foreign Language.
 The average internet-based TOEFL score of admits is 105.
 The TOEFL institution code for Washington University in St. Louis is 6929.
 An English Proficiency Test Waiver may be available to applicants who meet the eligibility criteria.
 For more information, please visit the Office of International Students and Scholars page.

 We only accept three letters of recommendation.
 Recommenders may be either academic or professional however considerable weight is given to letters of recommendation from faculty members that highlight a candidate's research potential, past academic achievements, and a commitment to scholarly endeavor.
 Letters of recommendation are submitted online.
 We do not accept paper letters of recommendation.
 If this presents a problem, please contact us.

-- Provide personal evaluations of strengths and weaknesses in pursing the PhD program and comment on any additional factors the Admissions Committee should consider.
+- Provide your own evaluations of your strengths and weaknesses in pursuing the PhD program at Olin.

 All applicants are required to upload a copy of their CV or resume as part of the application process.

 Applicants may include a research paper or abstract (30-page maximum) with their application.
-A paper is not required for admission to Olin’s PhD programs.
-The paper should be uploaded within the online application form through the ApplyYourself system.
+A paper is not required for admission to Olin's PhD programs.
+The paper should be uploaded within the online application.

 Please note: Papers submitted by mail or email PDF will not be uploaded into the application; therefore, applicants should upload their paper during the application process.
 Revised versions of this paper will not be uploaded.